-Recently, the Jay Fund has created a grant at Wolfson Children’s Hospital in support of Evan’s Room.
-The funding is used to support ‘Evan’s Room’, located within the new expansion of Wolfson Children’s Hospital, which includes furnishing and equipment to provide families with connectivity to their support systems outside of the hospital.
-Having a support system is crucial for families with a child fighting cancer.
+Developed in conjunction with the new expansion of Wolfson Children’s Hospital, Evan’s Room includes furnishing and equipment to provide families with connectivity to their support systems outside of the hospital.

 New York and New Jersey

-The Tom Coughlin Jay Fund provides Grants for Emergency Household Expenses Grant helps struggling families battling childhood cancer by paying expenses such as mortgage, rent, utilities, transportation, and groceries.
+The Emergency Household Expenses Grant helps struggling families battling childhood cancer by paying expenses such as mortgage, rent, utilities, transportation, and groceries.
 The Sibling Support Program Grant funds services of an experienced Child Life Specialist/Social Worker who counsels one-on-one in home with children whose lives have been upended by their brother’s or sister’s illness.